 Under the amended and restated Goosehead Financial, LLC Agreement, the Pre-IPO LLC Members have the right, from and after the completion of the Offering (subject to the terms of the amended and restated Goosehead Financial, LLC Agreement), to require GSHD to redeem all or a portion of their LLC Units for, at GSHD's election, newly-issued shares of Class A common stock on a one-for-one basis or a cash payment equal to the volume weighted average market price of one share of GSHD's Class A common stock for each LLC Unit redeemed (subject to customary adjustments, including for stock splits, stock dividends and reclassifications) in accordance with the terms of the amended and restated Goosehead Financial, LLC Agreement.
 Additionally, in the event of a redemption request by a Pre-IPO LLC Member, GSHD may, at its option, effect a direct exchange of cash or Class A common stock for LLC Units in lieu of such a redemption.
-Shares of Class B common stock will be canceled on a one-for-one basis if GSHD, at the election of a Pre-IPO LLC Member, redeems or exchanges LLC Units of such Pre-IPO LLC Member pursuant to the terms of the amended and restated Goosehead Financial, LLC Agreement or to certain permitted transferees, the Pre-IPO LLC Members are not permitted to sell, transfer or otherwise dispose of any LLC Units or shares of Class B common stock.
+Shares of Class B common stock will be canceled on a one-for-one basis if GSHD, at the election of a Pre-IPO LLC Member, redeems or exchanges LLC Units of such Pre-IPO LLC Member pursuant to the terms of the amended and restated Goosehead Financial, LLC Agreement.
+Except for transfers to GSHD pursuant to the amended and restated Goosehead Financial, LLC Agreement or to certain permitted transferees, the Pre-IPO LLC Members are not permitted to sell, transfer or otherwise dispose of any LLC Units or shares of Class B common stock.

-During 2021 and 2020, an aggregate of 1.5 million and 2.6 million LLC Units, respectively, were redeemed by the non-controlling interest holders.
-Pursuant to the GF LLC Agreement, we issued 1.5 million and 2.6 million shares of Class A common stock in connection with these redemptions and received 1.5 million and 2.6 million LLC Interests, increasing our ownership interest in GF LLC.
-Simultaneously, and in connection with these redemptions.
-1.5 million and 2.6 million shares of Class B common stock were surrendered and canceled.
+During 2022 and 2021, an aggregate of 2.4 million and 1.5 million LLC Units, respectively, were redeemed by the non-controlling interest holders.
+Pursuant to the GF LLC Agreement, we issued 2.4 million and 1.5 million shares of Class A common stock in connection with these redemptions and received 2.4 million and 1.5 million LLC Interests, increasing our ownership interest in GF LLC.
+Simultaneously, and in connection with these redemptions, 2.4 million and 1.5 million shares of Class B common stock were surrendered and canceled.

-The following table summarizes the ownership interest in GF as of December 31, 2021 and 2020 (in thousands).
+The following table summarizes the ownership interest in GF as of December 31, 2022 and 2021 (in thousands):

-Decem ber 31, 2021 31, 2021 Decemb LLC Units Ownership % LLC Units Ownership % Number of LLC Units held by GSHD 20,198 54.4% 18,304 49.8% Number of LLC Units held by non-controlling interest holders 16,909 45.6% 18,447 50.2% Number of LLC Units outstanding 37,107 100.0% 36,751 100.0%
+Deceml ber 31, 2022 December 31, 2021 LLC Units Ownership % LLC Units Ownership % Number of LLC Units held by GSHD 23,034 61.4% 20,198 54.4% Number of LLC Units held by non-controlling interest holders 14,471 38.6% 16,909 45.6% Number of LLC Units outstanding 37,505 100.0% 37,107 100.0%

 The weighted average ownership percentages for the applicable reporting periods are used to attribute net income to GSHD and the non-controlling interest holders.
-The non-controlling interest holders' weighted average ownership percentage for the years ended December 31, 2021 and 2020 was 48.0% and 54.0%, respectively.
+The non-controlling interest holders' weighted average ownership percentage for the years ended December 31, 2022 and 2021 was 43.6% and 48.0%, respectively.
 All net income prior to the Offering is attributed to non-controlling interest holders.

-The following table summarizes the effects of changes in ownership in GF on the equity of GSHD for the years ended December 31, 2021, 2020, and 2019 is as follows (in thousands):
+The following table summarizes the effects of changes in ownership in GF on the equity of GSHD for the years ended December 31, 2022, 2021, and 2020 is as follows (in thousands):